Clinical UM Guideline

 |Z71.7||Human immunodeficiency virus [HIV] counseling|

-The human immunodeficiency virus (HIV-1), which causes acquired immunodeficiency syndrome (AIDS), uses coreceptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
+The HIV-1 infection, which causes acquired immunodeficiency syndrome (AIDS), uses coreceptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
 The most commonly transmitted strains of HIV-1 bind to CCR5 and are said to have "tropism" for CCR5-expressing cells.
 Over the course of infection, CXCR4 using HIV-1 clones emerge in some infected individuals.
-Viruses in many untreated individuals eventually exhibit a shift in coreceptor tropism from CCR5 to either CXCR4 or both CCR5 and CXCR4 (i.e., dual- or mixed-tropic; D/M tropic).
-This shift is temporally associated with a more rapid decline in CD4 T-cell counts (DHHS, 2013).
+Viruses in many untreated individuals eventually exhibit a shift in coreceptor tropism from CCR5 to either CXCR4 or both CCR5 and CXCR4 (that is, dual- or mixed-tropic; D/M tropic).
+This shift is temporally associated with a more rapid decline in CD4 T-cell counts (DHHS, 2016).
 Coreceptor antagonists have been designed to interfere with the interaction between HIV-1 and its coreceptors.

 Based on information presented to the FDA Antiviral Drugs Advisory Committee and on published assay validation data (Whitcomb, 2007), the original phenotypic Trofile assay had a turnaround time of 14 to 18 days, failed to work in 3%-7% of individuals, and required at least 1,000 copies/mL of HIV RNA.
 The assay was 100% effective in detecting model CXCR4-tropic or dual/mixed HIV present in a 10% mixture, and 83% effective at a 5% mixture.
 Validation studies also indicated 100% accuracy of results for 38 samples with known tropism, and 100% reproducibility including repeat assays using multiple operators, instrumentation, reagent lots, and conducted over a 14-day period.
 No false-positive results were obtained on samples that were HIV-negative but positive for either hepatitis B or C virus.

 The enhanced sensitivity Trofile assay became available after week 48 analysis of the phase III treatment-naïve MERIT trial (Maraviroc versus Efavirenz in Treatment-Naïve Patients); approximately 15% of the subjects identified as CCR5-tropic using the original assay had dual/mixed- or CXCR4-tropic virus by the enhanced sensitivity assay.
-Reanalysis of the data at week 96 of the MERIT study using the enhanced sensitivity assay screening results reduced the number of maraviroc virologic failures with dual/mixed- or CXCR4-tropic virus to 12 compared to 24 of the 311 subjects when screening with the original Trofile HIV tropism assay (Selzentry, Product Information, 2013).
+Reanalysis of the data at week 96 of the MERIT study using the enhanced sensitivity assay screening results reduced the number of maraviroc virologic failures with dual/mixed- or CXCR4-tropic virus to 12 compared to 24 of the 311 subjects when screening with the original Trofile HIV tropism assay (Selzentry PI, 2015).

 Based on the clinical studies used for the FDA approval, and the labeled requirement for tropism testing prior to initiating a course of maraviroc, HIV tropism testing using the Trofile assay is recommended for both treatment-experienced and treatment-naïve individuals who are being considered for immediate treatment with maraviroc.
-Because maraviroc requires twice-daily dosing and requires a tropism assay prior to use, and experience with regimens other than zidovudine/lamivudine is limited, the DHHS Panel recommends maraviroc plus zidovudine/lamivudine as another option for use in antiretroviral-naïve individuals.
-"Although zidovudine/lamivudine was used as the NRTI backbone in the MERIT trial, pending further data, many clinicians favor the combination of maraviroc with tenofovir/emtricitabine or abacavir/lamivudine (Level of Evidence CIII)" (DHHS, 2013).
+Because maraviroc requires twice-daily dosing and requires a tropism assay prior to use, the DHHS guideline (2015) no longer recommends maraviroc for use as initial therapy, "given that many better options are now available…and maraviroc has no virologic benefit when compared with other recommended regimens."

 Acquired Immunodeficiency Syndrome (AIDS): A disease of the body's immune system caused by the human immunodeficiency virus (HIV).
 AIDS is characterized by the death of CD4 cells (an important part of the body's immune system), which leaves the body vulnerable to life-threatening conditions, such as infections and cancers.